bitsy-ai/printnanny-os/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Paste the contents of `issue.txt` in the box below.
+Copy and paste the contents of `issue.txt` below.
 ```
-# issue.txt contents
+# paste issue.txt here
 ```

-You can find `issue.txt` on your SD card by opening `/boot/issue.txt` in a text editor, or opening OctoPrint's Settings > PrintNanny > Report Issue tab.
+> ℹ️ You can find `/boot/issue.txt` on your SD card.
+You can also find the contents of `issue.txt` in OctoPrint's Settings > OctoPrint-Nanny > Report Issue tab.

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of the bug.

 **To Reproduce**
 What are the steps to reproduce the issue?